 External DNS records with Crossplane and Cloudflare

-This document explains how I deploy Crossplane with the Cloudflare provider to declaratively manage external CNAME DNS records in my GitOps workflow.
+This document explains how I deploy Crossplane with the Cloudflare provider to manage external CNAME DNS records in my GitOps workflow.

 About external DNS records with Crossplane and Cloudflare

-Crossplane transforms cloud services into Kubernetes APIs, enabling GitOps-friendly management of DNS entries.
-By installing the Crossplane control plane, configuring the Cloudflare provider, and declaring Record
+Crossplane transforms cloud services into Kubernetes APIs, enabling GitOps friendly management of DNS entries.
+By installing the Crossplane control plane, configuring the Cloudflare provider, and declaring Record resources, we automate the lifecycle of CNAME records.

-and each application’s directory to prevent documentation drift.
+Maintain manifest definitions in k8s/infrastructure/controllers/crossplane/ and each application’s directory to prevent documentation drift.

 More details about the Cloudflare provider setup